The midstream universe continues to evolve

-On a forward EV/EBITDA basis, MLPs (as represented by the AMZI) are currently trading at a discount relative to Utilities and the S&P 500.
-Notably, MLPs are also trading below their historical ten-year average forward EV/EBITDA while Utilities and the S&P 500 are trading at premiums relative to history.
+On a forward EV/EBITDA basis, MLPs (as represented by the AMZI) and midstream (as represented by the AMEI) are currently trading at a discount relative to Utilities and the S&P 500.
+Notably, MLPs and midstream are also trading below their historical ten-year average forward EV/EBITDA while Utilities and the S&P 500 are trading at premiums relative to history.

 Continued demand for access products